cberner/redb/docs/design.md

 # MVCC (multi-version concurrency control)

-redb uses MVCC to isolation transactions from one another.
-This is implemented on top of the copy-on-write b-tree datastructure which underlies most of redb.
+redb uses MVCC to isolate transactions from one another.
+This is implemented on top of the copy-on-write b-tree data structure which underlies most of redb.
 Read transactions make a private copy of the root of the b-tree, and are registered in the database so that no pages that root references are freed.
 When a write transaction frees a page it is pushed into a queue, and only reused after all read transactions that could reference it have completed.